 On an optimistic note, space probes and sophisticated telescopes, both on the ground and in space, have been studying the sun for many years, so maybe we’ll have some warning before the next megaflare heads our way.

-As for the possibility of the sun destroying the earth, this will happen a billion years from now when the sun enters a brightening phase, which will boil away the earth's oceans and bake the land to a crisp, essentially making earth uninhabitable.
-However, it’s very unlikely that a megaflare will kill us all any time soon, if ever, so let's be happy about that.
+As for the possibility of the sun destroying the earth, this will happen a billion years from now when the sun enters a brightening phase, which will boil away the earth’s oceans and bake the land to a crisp, essentially making earth uninhabitable.
+However, it’s very unlikely that a megaflare will kill us all any time soon, if ever, so we don’t have to worry about that.

 Hey, back in 1859 we were warned about the dangers of solar flares.
 At least the sun did that much for us!